Snapchat/KeyDB-docs/docs/haproxy.md

 # a master.
 If not master then don't write to it.
 This prevents trying to write to a replica instance.
 # The QUIT command prevents unwanted logging info every time this is run

-# A common master-slave HAproxy setup does not need to include a "balance" option or "backup" as only the master
+# A common master-replica HAproxy setup does not need to include a "balance" option or "backup" as only the master
 # will see incoming traffic (through checks).
-If you have sentinel nodes they will automatically promote the slave to master at which
+If you have sentinel nodes they will automatically promote the replica to master at which
 # time the checks will redirect traffic there.
 ```